Blog Total Locker Service

 • door opening space

-• benches and changing space
+• bench and changing space

 • cleaning access